 No, we like to think that it is better.
 As we see from retirement, some of us lose a sense of purpose.
 We retreat to our home as a sanctuary, thus finding it often evolves into a prison over time.
 Without social contact, boredom often sets in and we tend to lose our self-worth.
 As humans, we thrive best when we are in a stimulating environment.
 As active, healthy adults we are most often occupied with jobs, community and raising families.
 When our daily living needs change, we don’t have as many opportunities in this type of environment.
 Our homes and possessions are comforting because we feel as if nothing is changing in our lives.
 Yet change is good and moving into an assisted living community allows us to move our possessions and wonderful memories with us.
 Living in an assisted living community allows us the opportunity to enhance our years by gaining new friends, activities and challenges to keep both mind and body keen.

 Yes, Hickory Senior Living has several locations with assisted living alternatives designed for our residents who aren’t quite ready for a skilled nursing facility.
 These communities offer a caring staff that attends to personal and health needs, from help with activities of daily living to medication management.
-Providing a smaller community setting with activities and meals is considered necessary during this stage of you or your loved ones care… these secure communities are an answer for lengthening the assisted living stay while providing you peace of mind.
+Providing a smaller community setting with activities and meals is considered necessary during this stage of you or your loved ones care… our secure communities are an answer for lengthening the assisted living stay while providing you peace of mind.

 Yes, we have a Licensed Nurse on call 24 hours a day, with services such as medication management and personal care assistance.
 We also have in-house physical and occupational therapy as well as mental health services available.